AVEVA/CONNECT-data-services-developer-docs/Content_Portal/How_To_Guides/Assets/create-asset-from-type.md

 7. Click the **Properties** tab.

-8. Click the caret symbol for a stream reference.
+8. Click the caret symbol to open the stream reference configuration pane.

     ![](..\images\type-stream-reference-caret.png)